Skip to main content

 The attributeName/attributeValue combo is the primary key.

-from growthbook import AbstractStickyBucketService, GrowthBook
+from growthbook import GrowthBookClient, Options, UserContext, AbstractAsyncStickyBucketService

-class MyStickyBucketService(AbstractStickyBucketService):
+class AsyncStickyBucketService(AbstractAsyncStickyBucketService):

-def get_assignments(self, attributeName: str, attributeValue: str) -> Optional[Dict]:
+async def get_assignments(self, attribute_name: str, attribute_value: str) -> Optional[Dict]:

-"attributeName": attributeName,
+"attributeName": attribute_name,

-"attributeValue": attributeValue
+"attributeValue": attribute_value

 })